 1. The area is home to several luxury spas providing a wide range of treatments, all with one aim in mind: total pampering.
 The Spa Beechworth offers unique seasonal therapies, so why not banish the winter blues and cosy up for a romantic private spa for two?
 Complete the experience by indulging in an ancient Ayurvedic Shirodhara treatment.

-2. The High Country offers a broad mix of eating establishments, ranging from homely cafés, to lavish innovative fine dining, all with an emphasis on quality and using fresh, local produce.
+2. The High Country offers a broad mix of eating establishments, ranging from homely cafés to lavish innovative fine dining, all with an emphasis on quality and using fresh, local produce.
 Wine has been produced in the highly fertile lands of the High Country since the early 19th century, and with eight separate regions, offers a diversity to excite even the most discerning of palates.
 Visit Feathertop Winery for an award-winning cellar door, and a delicious al fresco meal over-looking Mount Buffalo.

 3. The region is packed with a diverse range of shopping opportunities, and there’s many a hidden gem to discover nestled away in the historic townships of the region.
-Browse quaint shops stocked with antiques, collectibles and hand-crafted items, or for an indulgent moment, purchase luxury hand-churned butter (and a multitude of ingenious by-products) at the award-winning Butter Factory in Myrtleford.
+Browse quaint shops stocked with antiques, collectables and hand-crafted items, or for an indulgent moment, purchase luxury hand-churned butter (and a multitude of ingenious by-products) at the award-winning Butter Factory in Myrtleford.

 4. The High Country features some of Australia’s most stunning alpine scenery, with The Mount Buffalo National Park encapsulating all the region has to offer.
 Wind your way through tracks amid gnarled snow gums and towering Alpine Ash, with a backdrop of thundering waterfalls; alternatively, why not brave the walk to the summit of the Horn (don’t forget your picnic basket) where you’ll be rewarded with unmissable panoramic views.